cgzog/wcmrra_street_sign/README.md

 # wcmrra_street_sign
-Code for the flashing ctross bucks and crossing arms on the WCMRRA promotional sign
+Code for the flashing cross bucks and crossing arms on the WCMRRA promotional sign